qvest-digital/training_container/slides/slides_k3s.md

 ## Kubernetes Labels &amp; Annotations

-- Wozu sind Labels und Annotations gut?
+- What are kubernetes labels and annotations?
-- Wie erstellt man Labels?
+- How do you create/attache labels?

 ----

-## Hands-on
+### Hands-on

-- Schaue Dir die Labels von Gitea an
+- Look at the labels of the gitea pod
   - `kubectl get pods --show-labels`
-- Lass Dir Pods anhand von ausgesuchten Labels anzeigen
+- List pods using a label selector
   - `kubectl get pods -l <...>`

 <iframe src="http://localhost:4200?u=trainer&p=trainer"> <!-- .element: class="fragment" -->